 - In general, Lennon wasn't comfortable with the usual "one two three four" count-in.
 On "A Day in the Life" you can hear him start off with "sugarplum fairy, sugarplum fairy."

-- "Barbara Ann" by The Beach Boys has all kinds of laughter and general chatter in it.
+- "Barbara Ann" by The Beach Boys has all kinds of laughter and general chatter in it, as with other songs from Beach Boys' Party!.

 - On Pet Sounds, some talking can be heard in the background of a few songs.
 Humorously, in the middle of an instrumental break on "Here Today", some unintelligible chatter is followed by Brian Wilson admonishing "No talking!".
 When stereo mixes were made for the CD version of the album, the background chatter was removed.

 - U2's "Vertigo" begins with Bono doing the count-off in Spanish: "Uno, dos, tres, catorce!"
-(For those who don't speak Spanish, catorce means "fourteen", not "four".)
+(For those who don't speak Spanish, like Bono, catorce means "fourteen", not "four".)

 - "Bob Dylan's 115th Dream" opens up with the band missing its cue, causing Dylan and producer Tom Wilson to crack up before regaining their composure and completing a successful take.